-32 Based on the assessment referred to in paragraph 19, and considering the hierarchy of controls, project workers shall be provided with appropriate PPE, free of charge.
+Based on the assessment Considering the hierarchy of controls-referred to in paragraph-2019, and considering the hierarchy of controls, Pproject workers shall be provided with appropriate PPE, free of charge.
 Such equipment shall be certified and suitable for the tasks to be carried out.
-Consideration shall be given to the specific physical characteristics of project workers29.
+Consideration shall be given to the specific physical characteristics of project workers.29.